-One enormous aid, which captivated my mind, was the fact that while waiting, we attended Jeff and Vicki’s wedding in York, England.
+One enormous aid, which captivated my mind, was the fact that while waiting, we attended J.J. and Véronique’s wedding in York, England.
 Our money being depleted by this time, we took out a loan to be able to go.
-Jeff married into a beautiful family, loving mother, involved father, happily married with two doting daughters, moneyed background, and private schooling.
+J.J. married into a beautiful family, loving mother, involved father, happily married with two doting daughters, moneyed background, and private schooling.
 Feeling lower than a snake’s belly anyway, the event became a comedy at just how low I could go.

 Multiple fittings took place, re-cutting, re-stitching, but it was more than she could handle.
 She roped her mother into working with her night and day.
 We picked up our garments the night before we left, and we showed up in England with clothes we hadn’t tried on or pressed.
 None of them fit!
 It became a laughing matter because what else could we do?

 During the service, we celebrated communion.
-When I returned to my seat, John came right behind and handed me one of my shoulder pads that had fallen at the feet of the priest.
-He and the priest had looked disdainfully at it before John scooped it off the marbled floor.
+When I returned to my seat, Dan came right behind and handed me one of my shoulder pads that had fallen at the feet of the priest.
+He and the priest had looked disdainfully at it before Dan scooped it off the marbled floor.
 With that I did laugh.

-Jeff had asked Drew to be his “Best Man” since she had always been his best friend, which meant she must wear “tails” or a Morning Coat as they called it.
-The one her friend made turned out to be a disaster, so she borrowed one from Vicky who had inherited it from her grandfather.
+J.J. had asked Noelle to be his “Best Man” since she had always been his best friend, which meant she must wear “tails” or a Morning Coat as they called it.
+The one her friend made turned out to be a disaster, so she borrowed one from Véronique who had inherited it from her grandfather.
 In England, it seems every man owns a Morning Coat just like every woman owns a boat and calls it a hat.
-Drew made the elegant coat look glamorous.
+Noelle made the elegant coat look glamorous.
 It seemed to be made for her.

-Jeff avoided most of the reception, hiding on a floor that discreetly overlooked the dance floor.
+J.J. avoided most of the reception, hiding on a floor that discreetly overlooked the dance floor.
 If anyone looked up they could see him peering down on all of us.
 The party must have thought us a weird family.
-However, Jeff and Vicky had a superb time; they are beautifully matched and very much in love.
+However, J.J. and Véronique had a superb time; they are beautifully matched and very much in love.
 Glory be to God, He answered my prayers for my son!

 Writing has been in my blood, so to speak, but when I surren-dered my life to Jesus Christ and He told me to write, all my trepidations rolled away and I began in earnest!
 After all, if God Almighty says it was His idea that I be a writer, who am I to stand in His way?
 My hope is that you not only like what I write, but that your life is moved by it, and that your party to Jesus and with Jesus turns your life into days of Heaven on Earth.